 However, it's not at a stage where it’s completely reliable and it's important to be aware of its limitations.
 You need to test your AI products continuously learn from the mistakes made by other businesses and research bodies.

 You'll be able to benefit from what AI can do your brand.
-But you'll also be aware of its limitations, which will help you protect your reputation and your relationship with your customers.
+But you'll also be aware of its limitations, which will help you clickbait and your relationship with your customers.